surifirstpin/AcuBI_Technical_Documents/Version.6/README.md

 <center><h1>Why AcuBi  </h1></center>

-AcuBi is collection of business analytics tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the Bbusiness.
+AcuBi is collection of business analytics tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the business.
 AcuBi  is a single integrated analytical platform that delivers faster and better insights for entire business process, Regardless of any action or industry.

 ## AcuBi  Advantages